Harry556/Crazy_Snake/README.md

 ### 4. File input/output

 The parameters that depending the game status can be stored in a .txt file (gamedata.txt) by pressing [x] button during the game.
-The player can load the game immediately or after another program execution.
+The program will load the game status immediately if the player do not exit the game.
+The program can also load the game status from the previous execution, which the player exited the game after saving.

 ### 5. Program codes in multiple files